DarkInvader-ux/DarkInvader-ux/README.md

   - Availability & Price: No clear linear relationship.

-   - NaN values: Only present in apartments with no reviews.
+   - NaN values: Only occurs in apartments with no reviews.

   📌 View the full notebook on Kaggle: [View Project](https://www.kaggle.com/code/alpozkayikci/airbnb-analysis)